hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 monitor=DP-2, 1920x1080, -1920x0, 1
 ```

 Hyprland uses an inverse Y cartesian system.
-Thus, placing a - before the y coordinate
+Thus, a negative y coordinate
-places a monitor higher, and a positive value will place it lower.
+places a monitor higher, and a positive y coordinate will place it lower.

 For example: